Seahawks’ Josh Gordon reinstated by NFL, can play in final two games of season

 Gordon, 29, was a first team All-Pro pick in 2013 with Cleveland when he had 87 receptions for 1,646 yards.
 But his career has been derailed by the suspensions, and he has played just 33 games since then.

-Gordon has been living and training in the Seattle area since becoming a Seahawk.
+The 6-3, 225-pound Gordon has been living and training in the Seattle area since becoming a Seahawk.
 Seattle claimed him off waivers Nov.
 1, 2019 from New England after he played in six games for the Patriots in 2019, making 20 catches for 287 yards.

 Gordon posted a video of himself working out to Instagram within minutes of the news breaking Thursday that he had been reinstated.